-2. Commissioned Services forecast overspend £0.555m
+2. Commissioned Services forecast overspend £0.986m

-NorseCare, overspend of £0.806m.
-The variance has reduced from Period 6 to £0.806m.
+NorseCare, overspend of £1.403m.
+The variance is unchanged from period 2.
+As part of the management of the Council's overall 2016/17 underlying overspend for adult social services, one-off funding of £2m has been used in 2017/18 to temporarily manage part of the variance between the previous budget and the NorseCare contract price.
 Despite on-going reductions in the real-terms contract costs (including NorseCare forgoing the inflationary increase for this year that the contract entitles it to) there remains a variation between the approved budget and the contract price.

-Savings targets set in the council's prior-year budgets were not able to be achieved within the 2017-18 contract price - this is mainly because of the 'legacy' costs that NorseCare carries in respect of staff terms and conditions and property maintenance
+Savings targets set in the council's prior-year budgets were not able to be achieved within the 2017-18 contract price - this is mainly because of the 'legacy' costs that NorseCare carries in respect of staff terms and conditions and property maintenance.